Motorola Mobility: Atrix 4G, Droid Bionic, XOOM, and Droid RAZR

 On January 5, 2011, Motorola Mobility announced that the Atrix 4G and the Droid Bionic were headed to AT&T and Verizon, respectively, with expected release dates in Q1 of 2011.
 The Atrix was released on February 22 as the world's first phone with both a Dual-Core Processor and 1 GB of RAM.
-The phone also had optional peripherals such as a Multimedia Dock and a Laptop Dock which launched a Webtop UI.
 On February 24, two days after the release of Atrix, the company released Motorola Xoom, the world's first Android 3.0 tablet, and followed it up shortly afterwards with an update to make it the world's first Android 3.1 tablet.

 In the fourth quarter of 2011, Motorola Mobility unveiled the Droid RAZR, the world's thinnest 4G LTE smartphone at that time at just 7.1 mm.
 The Droid Razr featured Kevlar backing, the same used in bulletproof vests, and a Gorilla Glass faceplate.
 The phone was very successful through Verizon Wireless, and many color variants were released.
 In addition, a Maxx version of the Droid RAZR with an extended battery was released at CES 2012.
 The Droid RAZR MAXX won CTIA's "Best Smartphone" award.
 The company also announced new products by late 2011 and early 2012 such as the Xoom 2 tablets, the motoACTV fitness watch with Android, and the Droid 4 with 4G LTE for Verizon Wireless.

 Though Jha managed to restore some of the lost luster to Motorola Mobility, it struggled against Samsung and Apple.
 Even among Android manufacturers, Motorola Mobility had dropped behind Samsung, HTC, and LG in market share by the second quarter of 2011.
 This may have been due to the delay in releasing 4G LTE-capable devices, as well as setting the prices of its new products too high.
 Jha was replaced by Dennis Woodside as CEO by May 2012, when the Google acquisition was complete.

-Motorola Mobility released the Droid RAZR HD (and Droid RAZR MAXX HD) as its 2012 flagship devices, featuring improvements over 2011's RAZR.
-A lower end RAZR M was released, along with an Intel powered RAZR i.
-Through late 2012 until 2013's third quarter, no further devices were released, except for the lower end RAZR D1 and D3 devices for Latin America.
+Motorola Mobility released the Droid RAZR HD and Droid RAZR MAXX HD as its 2012 flagship devices and a lower end RAZR M. They also released an Intel powered RAZR i.
+In early 2013, the RAZR D1 and D3 devices were released in Brazil.